How to build and scale a successful B2B marketplace

 Done right, seamless payment processing alone can significantly increase the stickiness of a marketplace.

 Owning the transaction is a profitable strategy, as commissions can be charged from customers and suppliers.
-The commission-based business model creates no additional costs for either party before they strike a deal, decreasing the barrier of entry.
+The commission-based business model creates no additional costs for either party before they strike a deal, decreasing the barrier to entry.

 The transaction process defines all the possible interactions between a customer and a provider in your marketplace: